mdu2017/Evil-Hangman/README.md

 1. Go into directory of your choice and clone the repository
 2. Open the project folder in CLion and run the program.

-*Note: move input files into the CMake-Debug folder to read them using ifstream
+*Note: move input files into the cmake-build-debug folder to read them using ifstream